-To measure performance for purposes of the Bonus Plan, our compensation committee selected revenue (weighted 70%) and non-GAAP operating income (weighted 30%) as the corporate performance measures that best support our annual operating plan and enhanced long-term value creation for our stockholders.
+To measure performance for purposes of the Bonus Plan, our compensation committee selected revenue (weighted 70%) and non-GAAP operating income (weighted 30%) as the corporate performance measures that best support our annual operating plan and enhance long-term value creation for our stockholders.
 For this purpose:

-The target levels required for 100% achievement for the corporate performance measures under our Bonus Plan were \$570.3 million for revenue and negative \$58.5 million for non-GAAP operating income.
-As a threshold matter, our named executive officers were eligible for annual incentive compensation payouts for fiscal 2020 only if we met or exceeded 95% with respect to the revenue target and 87.5% with respect to the non-GAAP operating income target.
+The target levels required for 100% achievement for the corporate performance measures under our Bonus Plan were \$806.5 million for revenue and negative \$4.6 million for non-GAAP operating income.
+As a threshold matter, our named executive officers were eligible for annual incentive compensation payouts for fiscal 2021 only if we met or exceeded 95% with respect to the revenue target and our non-GAAP operating income was equal to or better than negative \$17.1 million.
 The compensation committee set high thresholds to ensure that incentive payments would only follow significant achievement.
-On the other end of the spectrum, revenue achievement of 106% of target would result in a maximum payout of 150%, and non-GAAP operating income achievement of 120% of target would result in a maximum payout of 150%.
+On the other end of the spectrum, revenue achievement of 106% of target would result in a maximum payout of 150%, and non-GAAP operating income achievement of \$15.4 million or greater would result in a maximum payout of 150%.
 Total payouts were capped at 150% of the target annual cash incentive opportunities to manage potential incentive compensation costs and avoid incentivizing undue risk in our executive compensation program, while still maintaining appropriate incentives for our named executive officers.

 With respect to the revenue component, 95% achievement would result in 25% of payment funding.
-For each additional 1% achievement between 95% and 100% of target, payment funding would increase an additional 15% of payment funding.
-Each additional 1% achievement between 100% and 102% of target would result in an additional 1% payment funding and each additional 1% achievement between 102% and 106% of target would result in an additional 12% payment funding, with a maximum funding of 150% at 106% achievement or greater.
+For each additional 1% achievement between 95% and 100% of target, payment funding would increase an additional 15%.
+Each additional 1% achievement between 100% and 102% of target would result in an additional 1% of payment funding and each additional 1% achievement between 102% and 106% of target would result in an additional 12% of payment funding, with a maximum funding of 150% at 106% achievement or greater.

-With respect to the non-GAAP operating income component, 87.5% achievement would result in 50% of payment funding.
-For each additional 1% of achievement between 87.5% and 100% of target, payment funding would increase an additional 4% of payment funding.
-Each additional 1% achievement between 100% and 120% of target would result in an additional 2.5% payment funding, with a maximum funding of 150% at 120% achievement or greater.
+With respect to the non-GAAP operating income component, achievement of negative \$17.1 million would result in 50% of payment funding.
+For each additional \$1.0 million of achievement between negative \$17.1 million and negative \$4.6 million, payment funding would increase an additional 4% of payment funding.
+Each additional \$1.0 million of achievement between negative \$4.6 million and \$15.4 million would result in an additional 2.5% of payment funding, with a maximum funding of 150% at achievement of \$15.4 million or greater.

-Performance in Fiscal 2020 and Payouts
+Performance in Fiscal 2021 and Payouts

-Our compensation committee assessed performance and determined payouts under our Bonus Plan in a two-part process.
-First, our compensation committee measured actual performance against the pre-established target levels for the performance period.
-Second, after the end of the performance period, our compensation committee exercised its negative discretion to determine the actual payout.
-For fiscal 2020, we exceeded the target performance levels under the Bonus Plan as follows:
+In February 2021, our compensation committee measured actual Bonus Plan performance against the pre-established target levels for the performance period.
+For fiscal 2021, we exceeded the target performance levels under the Bonus Plan as follows:

-Performance Measure Target (\$ in millions) Result (\$ in millions) Actual Achievement of Target (%)
+Performance Measure Target (\$ in millions) Result (\$ in millions) Actual Achievement of Target Revenue 806.5 835.4 103.6% Non-GAAP Operating Income (4.6) 7.7 \$12.3 million above target

-Revenue 570.3 586.1 103%

-Non-GAAP Operating Income -58.5 -48.5 117%

-As achievement of the revenue metric resulted in payment funding of 103% and achievement of the non-GAAP operating income metric resulted in payment funding of 117%, the resulting total achievement percentage was 120.7%.
-After considering the recommendation of our CEO, our compensation committee exercised negative discretion and reduced our named executive officer bonus payouts to 106.5% for internal pay equity purposes.
-As a result, the total payouts to our named executive officers under the Bonus Plan in fiscal 2020 were as follows:
+As achievement of the revenue metric resulted in payment funding of 121.0% and achievement of the non-GAAP operating income metric resulted in payment funding of 130.8%, the resulting total achievement percentage was 123.9%.
+As a result, the total payouts to our named executive officers under the Bonus Plan in fiscal 2021 were as follows:

-Named Executive Officer Fiscal 2020 Target Annual Performance-Based Incentive Compensation Opportunity (\$) Fiscal 2020 Actual Performance-Based Incentive Compensation (\$)
+Named Executive Officer Fiscal 2021 Target Annual Performance-Based Incentive Compensation Opportunity (\$) Fiscal 2021 Actual Performance-Based Incentive Compensation (\$)

-Todd McKinnon 198,900 211,829
+Todd McKinnon 198,900 246,437

-William E. Losch 210,540 224,225
+William E. Losch 210,540 260,859

-J. Frederic Kerrest 217,551 231,692
+J. Frederic Kerrest 217,551 269,546

-Charles Race 346,700 369,236
+Charles Race 346,700 429,561

-Jonathan T. Runyan 165,950 176,737
+Jonathan T. Runyan 165,950 205,612